 Tropes in this game:

 - Alcoholic Parent: Russel Ryebread.
 Which doubles as The Alcoholic and leads to his Alcohol Hic speech.

 - Alliterative Name: Russel Ryebread.

-- Alternative Foreign Theme Song: The Japanese version had an opening theme song, whereas the U.S. release had an original instrumental theme created by the game's composer.
+- Alternative Foreign Theme Song: The Japanese version had an opening theme song (that was kept in the French version), whereas the U.S. release had an original instrumental theme created by the game's composer.

 - Anti-Villain: All of them, except for Fool.

 - All Alicia wants to do is create a homeland for the Cat-People who she thinks are discriminated by the Dog-People.
 Stare and Flare are just tagging along because they're True Companions.

 - Bare Your Midriff: Both Flare and Alicia's outfits.